katesalazar/minia/README.md

 * _High readability_ syntax.

+* _Unopinionated_ syntax.

   * Unopinionated string concatenation.
 Does not impose any string concatenation operator on you. ~~Encourages to use text syntax for string concatenation and lets you define an alias using an infix operator of your choice.~~ Provides only a verbose `concatenation` operator and considers glyphs as presentation accident.

+  * Unopinionated block syntax.
+The semicolon wars have no place here.
+This project considers both white space based blocks (e.g. Python...) and brace based blocks (e.g. C, C++, C#, Rust...) presentation accident, so being a problem belonging at the editor level.

+  * Unopinionated comment syntax.
+FIXME.

 * Arithmetic expressions.
 Evaluation theoretically separable from execution.